-Summary: Most bed bugs resemble an apple seed in various aspects; from shape, size and even color.
+Summary: Most bed bugs resemble an apple seed in various aspects;,from the shape, size, and even color.

 In terms of size, bed bugs grow to approximately 5 to 7 mm in length.
 That’s just about 3/16 to ¼ of an inch.
 However, as you probably already guessed, their size varies depending on their age.
 Check these bed bug pictures.

-That’s a no-brainier, really.
-More interestingly, the shape of bedbugs significantly change depending on how full they are.
-Early in the morning when they are just fresh from their feeding frenzy, bed bugs assume a balloon-like body.
+That’s a no-brainer, really.
+More interestingly, the shape of bedbugs significantly changes depending on how full they are.
+Early in the morning ,when they are just fresh from their feeding frenzy, bed bugs assume a balloon-like body.

-In such times, their body is normally reddish-brown in color, and fairly elongated.
+In such times, their body iis ordinarily reddish-brown and relatively elongated.
 This is in contrast to the long, oval shape and brown color of a bed bug that has not eaten for some time.